Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/05a_QueueTypes.md

 - *Number of workers*
   Enter the number of workers for the queue type.

-  > [Info] The number of workers you can assign to queue types depends on the number of booked vCores. -- Formel einfügen --
+  > [Info] The number of workers you can assign to queue types depends on the number of booked vCores.
+For one worker, 4 vCores are needed.
+Additionally, 10 % of the booked vCores, but at least 4 vCores are blocked for the daily business and cannot be used for workers.
+The number of vCores needed always refers to the total number of workers in all queue types.
+For example, for a queue type with 2 workers and a queue type of 4 workers, 28 vCores are needed:
+  *4 vCores per worker (4 * 6 = 24) plus 4 vCores blocked for the daily business (24 + 4 = 28)*

 - *Execution Prio*
   Click the drop-down list and select the execution priority for the queue type.
 The following options are available: